 Ansley Sellers, CCC-SLP

-Co-Owner, Speech Language Pathologist
+Owner, Speech Language Pathologist

 Ansley Sellers is a speech pathologist from St. Simons Island, GA.
 After completing her undergraduate in Communication Sciences and Disorders through Auburn University, she achieved her Master’s degree in Speech Language Pathology through the University of Georgia.
-Since graduation, she has worked in pediatric private practice in Greensboro, NC and Brunswick, GA, before moving to Savannah.
-Ansley, and her business partner Allison Herrin CCC-SLP, opened The Speech Clinic of the Coastal Empire in 2015, in Richmond Hill.
-The office was moved to Wilmington Island in 2017, so Ansley could be closer to her growing family.

 Ansley has speech therapy experience working with a variety of diagnoses, including but not limited to developmental disabilities, Autism Spectrum Disorder, Childhood Apraxia of Speech, articulation disorders, phonological impairments, fluency disorders/stuttering, feeding and swallowing disorders, receptive/expressive language delays, and social communication deficits.
 She is a member of the American Speech-Language-Hearing Association (ASHA), holds her Certificate of Clinical Competence in Speech Language Pathology (CCC-SLP), and is accredited by Georgia’s Professional Licensing Board.
 In her spare time, Ansley enjoys spending time with her husband and three sons, Coleman, Tucker, and Reynolds.